boxcartenant/TQA_Tribunal/README.md

 Known bugs:
 - Right now, none of the penalties are working, because of some kind of unicode error associated with the serialize function for dumping data into the "replit" db.
+- Clean up the code and verify accuracy of the comments.

 Feature wishlist:
   /close - to delete dead cases